Twin Peaks Finale Recap: We’re Going Home

 It is impossible to expect anything from David Lynch.

 It’s not just that he so readily defies narrative convention.
 It’s the way he even defies the expectations set up within his own work.
 But I feel like we should understand this dynamic by now: Whether it be the oblique, real-world ending of Mulholland Drive or the divergent approach of going back to the beginning in Fire Walk With Me, the meeting any kind of set expectations is a false hope.
-More importantly, to remove such expectations allows you to go through the portals and doors and boxes that lead to lands unknown.
+More important, to remove such expectations allows you to go through the portals and doors and boxes that lead to lands unknown.
 It is with this understanding that we embrace two very different Twin Peaks finales, which feature two very different kinds of homecomings.
 One gives us a narrative conclusion that deceptively folds in on itself, and the other is the beginning of a new train of thought.
 When the two are put together, they reveal something that is not only inconclusive and lacking in pure narrative satisfaction, but may just upend the entire narrative of Twin Peaks altogether.

 If I can be blunt, it also makes the act of recapping something like this … daunting.
 On one level, I’m going to have to write a lot more “plot recap” than I usually do, but that’s because there are so many sequences of this finale that have to be interpreted on the basic logic level to explain what is happening.
 But it’s even more daunting because, even when you do, this is Lynch.
 There is no real code to crack.
 This finale isn’t a left-brain puzzle; it’s an abstract painting.
 And this ultimately clashes with the ability to be conclusive about what we all just witnessed.

-To put it in context, I watched the finale with a couple friends.
-Usually, we’ll talk excitedly for hours afterwards.
+To put it in context, I watched the finale with a couple of friends.
+Usually, we’ll talk excitedly for hours afterward.
 This time, we sat there silently, basically unable to speak.
 Another friend wrote and said he had just been staring at a black wall.
 We do this because we want to reflect.
 Now, as we all sit in relative unsureness, we have to begin to explore the bounds of these two impossible episodes.
 As the old adage goes, “The way out is through.”

 Part One: Convergence

 “The past dictates the future.”
-So it told to us and so we believe.
+So it was told to us and so we believe.
 “Part 17” begins with Gordon Cole telling us his dick still works and then sharing one last bit of Blue Rose lore.
 It seems that Major Briggs and Agent Cooper discovered a powerful negative force, an extreme dark entity known as “Jowday” or the aforementioned Judy.
 Which effectively sets up the idea of a bigger bad (one that Bad Cooper was told he’d face back at the dark motel with Teapot Phillip Jeffries).
 What is Jowday?
 Well, we’ll get to that later because Cole finally gets the call and screams, “DOUGIE IS COOPER!?
 HOW THE HELL IS THIS!?”
 But they pack it up because they know where he’s going.

 Meanwhile, Bad Coop thinks he’s going somewhere too.
-He travels to the last set of coordinates in the woods and he’s got his rock to try and protect himself this time, as he’s always trying to find his way out of the trap.
+He travels to the last set of coordinates in the woods and he’s got his rock to try to protect himself this time, as he’s always trying to find his way out of the trap.
 But no dice, as Bad Coop is sucked up through the vortex and into a caged prison of our godly Fireman world, opposite none other than the ghostly face of Major Briggs!
-(I will say I love the overtly-designed CGI of Lynch’s world that has no interest in wasting time trying to be photo-realistic.)
-With that, Bad Coop’s craggly spike essence is sent to the one place he really needs to be…
+(I will say I love the overtly designed CGI of Lynch’s world that has no interest in wasting time trying to be photorealistic.)
+With that, Bad Coop’s craggly spike essence is sent to the one place he really needs to be …

 And so, the events of Twin Peaks: The Return finally converge upon the sheriff’s office.
 It leads to a pants-shittingly terrifying sequence, where you end up thinking about all of the things Bad Coop could do to Andy, Lucy, Hawk, and Sheriff Truman.
 He and Truman sit in those chairs and the phone call comes.
 Beat.
 Beat.
 Beat.
-It’s the kind of impossible tension Lynch understands because he understands that all drama comes from the natural conflict of the situation and build up.
-It require no fancy camera tricks, not propulsive music.
+It’s the kind of impossible tension Lynch understands because he understands that all drama comes from the natural conflict of the situation and build-up.
+It require no fancy camera tricks, no propulsive music.
 All because the moment already is.

 It seems what saves us is Lucy finally learning how cell phones work!
 Hot damn!
 I genuinely adore it when things that seem like throwaway jokes have payoffs, but I never expected something as great as this.
 Then everyone rushes together for the fallout: Real Coop, Cole, James, even the Mitchum Brothers.
 But the hero of the hour is a man named Freddie, who followed a vision to meet his destiny.
 No, he didn’t just have to punch a door off in some jail; he had to win a horrific fight with the demonic orb of BOB himself.
 After a feint, he does just that.
 It’s indescribable and yet the perfect summation of all that we have built up to.
 The Mitchum brothers put it best: “One for the grandkids.”